MozillaFoundation/foundation.mozilla.org/README.md

 ### Deployment

-### Review Apps
+#### Review Apps

 Opening a PR will automatically create a Review App in the `foundation-site` pipeline.
 It's not possible to use OAuth but you can still access the admin with `admin` as the username.
-To get the password, you need to go to the Heroku dashboard, click on the menu button next to your Review App and select `View initial app setup...`.
-The password is in the `Run scripts & scale dynos` log.
+Login are published in the `mofo-review-apps` Slack channel when the review app is ready.

+##### Environment Variables

+- `GITHUB_TOKEN`: GITHUB API authentication,
+- `SLACK_WEBHOOK_RA`: Webhook to `mofo-review-apps`

 #### Staging